 Originally from Seattle, Johnny graduated from the Oberlin Conservatory of Music and has played Bonnaroo, Mountain Jam, Bear Creek, Gathering of the Vibes, Telluride Jazz, and Voodoo Fest in New Orleans and more, He helped write and record the tenor and baritone saxophone parts on Beyonce‘s album 4, played with tUnE-yArDs at Summer Stage in New York, Donald Fagen (of Steely Dan) and Warren Haynes at a Midnight Ramble at Levon Helm’s Studio, Govt Mule at the Beacon Theater in New York, Joe Lally (of Fugazi), Strangefolk at StrangeCreek, La La Brooks of Phil Spector’s Crystals, worked with Grammy-award winner and former American Idol Judge Randy Jackson at Jim Henson Studios in Los Angeles, and has opened up for Stevie Wonder, The Avett Brothers, Dr. John, Fitz and the Tantrums, Counting Crows, moe., Soulive, Sharon Jones and Dap Kings, Trombone Shorty, + the Funky Meters. johnnybutler.com

-Jesse plays lead guitar for the NYC-based band Dolly Spartans with whom he has performed at Mercury Lounge, Highline Ballroom, Rockwood Music Hall, Shea Stadium/Bklyn, Webster Hall and on college campuses through the Northeast.
-Jesse interned at independent record label Captured Tracks and music venue Shea Stadium, both in Brooklyn.
-Jesse is also the founder of Evergreen Records.
-Fun fact: Jesse's dad took him to David Weinstone’s Music for Aardvarks classes in NYC from 1997-2000.
+Jesse plays lead guitar for the NYC-based band Dolly Spartans with whom he has performed at Mercury Lounge, Highline Ballroom, Rockwood Music Hall, Shea Stadium/Bklyn, Webster Hall and venues across the country.
+Jesse interned at record label Captured Tracks and at Shea Stadium, both in Brooklyn.
+Fun fact: Jesse's dad took him to David Weinstone’s Music for Aardvarks classes in NYC from 1996-2000.